The following questions are answered by the respondents below.

 Quote 6: ‘This film pushes the limits of what is allowable under Free Speech, and perhaps even crosses them.
 It is hate literature, and should be regarded as such.’
 Marleen Gorris’s A Question of Silence is a landmark film.
 I’ve used these responses to it to convey the contemporary relevance of the film in spite of the difficulty in finding a copy these days.
 As long as contemporary audiences are this baffled or inspired by this kind of film, then we need female artists making provocative and challenging work.
 Artists and audiences are returning to vanguard feminist practice in a fascinating way.
 And in Scotland, as elsewhere, emerging artists like Catherine Street and Aileen Campbell are taking inspiration from senior artists such as Alexis Hunter (Street) and Meredith Monk (Campbell) or Marina Abramovic (both).

-Response 1: It is endangered only in so far as it falls out of curating/institutional trends.
+Response to Q1: It is endangered only in so far as it falls out of curating/institutional trends.
 Its force lies in its ability to generate questions and debate continually, as opinions and issues evolve or not with their time, in and out of fashion.

-Response 2: It is its very polymorphy that allows me to form an opinion on it now, that allows me to freely associate myself with it if I wish to, which to me, constitutes some form of action, activity, but maybe not always activism.
+Response to Q2: It is its very polymorphy that allows me to form an opinion on it now, that allows me to freely associate myself with it if I wish to, which to me, constitutes some form of action, activity, but maybe not always activism.

-Jimmy Robert is a French artist for whom performance is a key part of his practice
+Jimmy Robert is a French artist.
+Performance is a key part of his practice.

 Sarah Smith—artist and academic